-Most traders think they should refer to the daily time frame only when they are a swing trader (they hold their positions for more than a day).
+Most traders think they should refer to the daily time frame only when they are swing traders (they hold their positions for more than a day).
 This is not true.
 Daily candlestick shows us the direction of the market AT LEAST for the next trading day and this is very important for the day traders, also known as intraday traders.

 Unlike what most traders think, daily time frame is not a long time frame.
 They think it is a long time frame because they are used to trade the very short time frames like 15min.
 Unfortunately making money through these short time frames on such a volatile and liquid market (Forex) that is also noisy most of the time, is very hard, if I don’t say it is impossible.
 Making some profit every now and then which is what day traders who trade the shorter time frames do, is very different from being a consistently professional trader.